SOUTH AFRICA KITESURFING HOLIDAYS

 Cape Town Blue Train And Self Drive SafariShow Details

 Cape Town, Langebaan, Dubai TourShow Details

 Mauritius + South Africa Safari Luxury Family TourShow Details

 The Climate And Wind In South Africa

-South Africa has been favored by nature with one of the most temperate climates on the African continent, and can be visited comfortably any time.
+South Africa has been blessed by nature with one of the most temperate climates on the African continent, and can be visited comfortably any time of the year for general tourism.
 Winter (June to September) is cooler and drier, and ideal for hiking and outdoor pursuits.
 Because vegetation is less dense, and thirsty animals congregate around water sources, winter is also the best time for wildlife-watching.

 Summer (late November to March) brings the wind, and lots of it!
 The wind tends to fill in around mid to late morning and then again early afternoon.
 The wind during these months (on the Southern Cape) reliably blows at around 30-35 knots during the afternoons.